raxod502/intuitive-explanations/about/projects.md

   command-line music player and library manager following the [UNIX philosophy], with [Emacs] interface.
 Attempt #3 at a personal music library manager.
+* [Pyrelight] (Spring -- Summer 2020): More sophisticated command-line
+  music player and library manager.
+Attempt #4 at a personal music library manager.

 ## Abandoned and on-hiatus projects